YvosOnTheHub/LabAFX/README.md

 Lab to reserve: https://labondemand.netapp.com/lab/gsafx.

-Once in the lab, you can connect with a terminal to one of the rhel nodes.
+Once in the lab, you can connect with a terminal to one of the **rhel** nodes (ex: _rhel1_).

 As 'git' is not present, you first need to install it before cloning the repo and launching the setup.
-Copy and paste the following lines:
+Copy and paste the following lines to start the setup:
 ```bash
 dnf install -y git
 git clone https://github.com/YvosOnTheHub/LabAFX.git